One of the first things I learnt is that businesses often start to focus on acquiring new clients when it’s far too late.

 When difficult times hit, there are still things you can do.
 But – with the wonderful and unlimited power of hindsight – you will have been wishing that you were doing them when you could more easily afford to.
 When it would have been an interesting option rather than a desperate measure.

-What about new business when things are going OK?
+What about sales and marketing when things are going OK?

 Things are going OK when there’s a profit.
 It’s not enormous, but it’s enough to get things fixed when they break; to cope with the ups and downs of employees coming and going; to have a decent Christmas party (no partners); to keep the capital investment plan on track and give everyone a bonus duvet day (just one) to keep up morale.

-Questions to check where you are with new business.
+Quick questions to check where you are with your sales and marketing.

 - What if your biggest client announces unexpectedly that they are leaving?